How to Save Money on a Wedding: 90 Tips from Wedding Pros

 On “Say Yes to the Dress,” they call it “jacking up” to help a bride see what she’ll look like in a dress, veil, sash — the whole deal.

-Grace Caiazzo, former owner of Bella Bridal and Heirlooms, explained that this technique can help bridal associates increase their commission — but brides can also find themselves with a larger bill.
-“I recommend trying on different styles, then going home and searching the internet for the best price on the style you like best,” she said.
+“I recommend trying on different styles, then going home and searching the internet for the best price on the style you like best,” said Grace Caiazzo, former owner of Bella Bridal and Heirlooms.

 59. Avoid a Veil Fail